 Give him enough chances to sniff

-In order to make this work, you need to give your dog enough chances to sniff.
-You can basically use it as rewards or make 1 walk per day the sniffy walk and for the rest, he has to walk heel.
+In order to make this work, you do need to give your dog enough chances to sniff.
+You can basically use it as a reward or make one walk per day the “sniffy walk” and for the rest, he has to walk to heel.

-Or let him walk heel until you get to a particularly interesting smelling spot where he can mark as well and then let him sniff that area for as long as he wants.
+Or you might have him walk to heel until you get to a particularly interesting smelling spot where he can mark as well.
+Then let him sniff that area for as long as he wants!

 Train commands for walks

-We use 3 commands: heel, go sniff and go potty.
+We use 3 commands together: heel, go sniff and go potty.

 Since Baloo isn’t sniffing super extensively, our walks usually look like this: